masterfighter999/Crisp/README.md

-# AI Interview Ace
+# Crisp

-AI Interview Ace is a web application designed to streamline the technical screening process.
+Crisp is a web application designed to streamline the technical screening process.
 It uses AI to conduct automated interviews with candidates, evaluate their performance, and provide detailed feedback to recruiters and hiring managers.

 ## Live Demo